Weary Dunlop

-Colonel Sir Ernest Edward "Weary" Dunlop, AC, CMG, OBE (12 July 1907 – 2 July 1993) was an Australian surgeon who was renowned for his leadership while being held prisoner by the Japanese during World War II.
+Colonel Sir Ernest Edward "Weary" Dunlop, AC, CMG, OBE (12 July 1907 – 2 July 1993) was an Australian surgeon who was renowned for his leadership while being held prisoner by the Japanese during the Second World War.

 Early life and family

 Dunlop was born in Wangaratta, Victoria, the second of two children of parents James and Alice.
 He attended Benalla High School for two years of his education.
 He started an apprenticeship in pharmacy when he finished school, and moved to Melbourne in 1927.
 There, he studied at the Victorian College of Pharmacy and then the University of Melbourne, where he obtained a scholarship in medicine.
 Dunlop graduated from the University of Melbourne in 1934 with first class honours in pharmacy and in medicine, and excelled as a sportsman at Melbourne University and Ormond College.
 The nickname "Weary" was a reference to his last name—"tired" like a Dunlop tyre.

 Rugby union career

 Although brought up playing Australian Rules football, when at university – and although still playing "Aussie Rules", as a ruckman for Ormond College – Dunlop took up rugby union; commencing as a fourth grade player with the Melbourne University Rugby Club in 1931.
 He rapidly progressed through the grades, to state, and then to the national representative level, becoming the first Victorian-born player to represent the Wallabies.

 He made his national representative debut against the All Blacks at the Sydney Cricket Ground on 23 July 1932 as a number 8.

 In the first Test of 1934 he again appeared for Australia, this time as a lock Australia won the match 25–11.
 Dunlop had broken his nose in a head clash in the Melbourne University boxing championships on 3 August 1934, and it was broken again in the first five minutes of the match.

 Two weeks later the second and final match of that year's Bledisloe Cup series finished in a draw; and, although Dunlop missed that match – he was one of a number of players from both teams who were victims of influenza – he stands as a member of the first Wallaby squad to have won the Bledisloe Cup away from New Zealand.

 In June 2008, he was honoured in the third set of inductees into the Australian Rugby Union Hall of Fame.
 To date, he is the only Victorian so honoured.